 - Service: Excellent

 - Turn-down service?
-Yes, daily turn-down service included delicious chocolates.
+Yes, daily turn-down service

 - Welcome gift: We had notified the resort ahead of time that we would be celebrating a major anniversary and so they delivered a bottle of Prosecco and chocolate covered strawberries.
 Update 2/10/22: The new standard welcome seems to be a charcuterie tray rather than chocolate covered strawberries.

 - No phone service for me: I can’t remember the last time I went four straight days with no phone signals.
 I use Google Fi which is on T-Mobile’s network.
 T-mobile seems to have given Big Sur a hard pass.
 My wife had service most of the time via AT&T. Update 2/10/22: On a return visit and now using AT&T, phone service was fine.